Chipsterjulien/luapilot_lib/README.md

 ## Usage

-**Download** library :

 Download the [latest library here](https://github.com/Chipsterjulien/luapilot_lib/releases)

-For example, put luapilot.so into libraries directory.
-Below are some examples :
+For example, put luapilot.so into `libraries` directory.
+Below are some examples in a lua file as `main.lua`

 ```lua
 package.cpath = package.cpath .. ";./libraries/?.so" -- Include the path where our .so is located, here in the libraries directory